-Seahawk Jarran Reed suspended for six games for violation of NFL’s personal conduct policy
+Seahawks defensive lineman Jarran Reed suspended 6 games for violation of NFL’s personal conduct policy

 “That helps really define the (defensive-tackle) market,’’ former NFL agent Joel Corry who now works for CBSSports.com and other outlets told the Times of a contract that makes Jarrett the third-highest-paid defensive tackle in the NFL, behind Aaron Donald of the Los Angeles Rams and Fletcher Cox of Philadelphia, and that he thought Reed might want to match.

-More relevant to the Seahawks is how to play the first six games of the season — which includes contests against some of the best offenses in the NFL such as the Steelers in week two, Saints in week three, Rams in week five and Cleveland in week six — without the player who is by far their best defensive tackle.
+More relevant to the Seahawks is how to play the first six games of the season — which includes contests against some of the best offenses in the NFL such as the Steelers in Week 2, Saints in Week 3, Rams in Week 5 and Cleveland in Week 6 — without the player who is by far their best defensive tackle.

 Seattle could look to try to bolster its defensive line with available veterans or other free agents or also just rely on some younger players but it will be hard to make up for the overall presence of Reed, who played 773 defensive snaps last season, the most of any Seattle defensive linemen and 78 percent of Seattle’s defensive snaps overall.